-Meadowbrook Academy is currently accepting applications for the 2019/2020 school year for a Secondary Math Teacher.
+Meadowbrook Academy is currently accepting applications for an immediate opening for a Secondary Math Teacher.
+This individual should be an active and dedicated Christian who is (or willing to become) a member of Meadowbrook Church.
 Applicants should be able to provide an educational atmosphere in which students will move toward the fulfillment of their potential for intellectual, emotional, physical, and psychological growth and maturation in accordance with Meadowbrook Academy’s philosophy, goals and objectives.

 • Bachelor’s Degree from a regionally accredited educational institution.

 • Certified OR working towards certification by the State of Florida.

 • Born again, spirit-led Christian with regular attendance at Meadowbrook Church or church with similar beliefs.

 • Knowledge of child growth and development, especially of characteristics of children in the age group assigned.

 • Basic understanding and knowledge of current technology (Mimio).